 How do you afford to travel so much ?

+Aaw yes, that’s the most common question!
 Since Darian was born, Maxime has been teaching French & English online.
 HiuYing also taught online Cantonese, Mandarin & English at some point.
-Maxime also worked in a restaurant and a french language school in Mexico.
+Maxime also worked in a restaurant and a French language school in Mexico.
 This is enough to support our travel, probably because our greatest strength is to spend little.

 How much money do you spend a day ?

-Less than 10 US dollars a day for each member of our family, flights and extra included.
-Maxime has been living for less than 10 dollars a day for 4 years, HiuYing for 3 years, and this is the average number including every single expense we had over this period.
+Less than 10 US dollars a day for each member of our family, everything included.
+Maxime has been living for less than 10 dollars a day for 6 years, HiuYing for 4 years, and this is the average number including every single expense we had over this period.

 How do you do that with a kid ?

 We don’t spend much money on accommodation and transportation.
-We hitchhike, we use Couchsurfing a lot, we buy our food from the supermarket or we eat out in cheap eateries.
-We’re mindful before spending money over a certain amount.
-We almost never buy anything new.
+We hitchhike, take buses, trains and even now a cheap second-hand car to move around.
+We use Couchsurfing and other Hospitality Exchange websites a lot to find accommodation.
+We also volunteer for food & lodging.
+We buy our food from the supermarket or we eat out in cheap eateries.
+We are extremely mindful with our budget, and we think twice before spending money over a certain amount.

 Which language(s) do you speak ?

 We always communicate in English together because that’s the only language we have in common.
 Maxime can speak fluently French, English & Spanish while HiuYing can speak Cantonese, Mandarin & English.
-We can say hello, thank you, hitchhiking and no problem in around 20 to 30 languages though.
+We can say “hello”, “thank you”, and “no problem” in around 20 to 30 languages though.